home Framing Establishing Shot

 What is an establishing shot?

 An establishing shot introduces the setting of a scene, sequence, or entire film.
 It is typically a wide or extreme wide shot.
-It offers information– about the location, but also time and spatial relationships.
+It offers information about the location, but also time and spatial relationships.
 Unlike character-focused shots, its purpose isn’t emotional intimacy but rather orientation.
-By pulling back from the action, an establishing shot places an audience within the story world.
+By pulling back from the action, an establishing shot places the audience firmly within the story world.

 Effects of establishing shots